dimajix/vagrant-druid/README.md

-# vagrant-cloudera
+# vagrant-druid
-A Vagrant setup to run a virtual Cloudera cluster.
+A Vagrant setup to run a virtual Druid cluster.

-Per se, four nodes a configured (see the top of Vagrantfile), but of course you might to use a different configuration.
+Per se, a couple nodes a configured (see the top of Vagrantfile), but of course you might to use a different configuration.
 To use a different cluster configuration, you need to change the specified hosts in Vagrantfile and you also need to adopt the Puppet configuration file in `provision/puppet/manifests/site.pp` such that all required services are running on some hosts.

 # Compatibility